-This is a follow up story for Easy Song Licensing.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+This is a follow up story for Easy Song.
+If you're interested in reading how they got started, published over 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 We provide brokerage services regarding all facets of music rights, licensing, and permissions.
 Easy Song has a client base of 122,000 users and we help clear music composition and master sound recording rights for video synchronization licensing, film, stage, print, advertising, theatrical use, clearing cover songs for audio release, and more.

 Our team works with over 8,000 music publishers and record labels where we help bridge the gap between any 3rd party user and the rights holders who administer these copyrights.

 Tell us about what you’ve been up to!
 Has the business been growing?

 We are grateful to have experienced 30% top-line growth this year, regardless of the challenges of the Covid-19 pandemic.
 The independent music community, filmmakers, marketing agencies, production companies, record labels, schools, churches, community ensembles, and 501(c)(3) nonprofit organizations have resoundingly pushed out content like never before since the initial Covid lockdown.
 The need for cover song licensing, and all types of music clearances has indeed spiked to a large extent.

 Many clients have made it a standard and continuous practice in producing and releasing live virtual productions online to continue to engage their audience and stay relevant even in the midst of zero live in-person shows.
 Music publishers and record labels have been inundated with large volume spikes for 3rd-party-use requests such as this, of course resulting in stronger revenue growth, however, it has presented issues for the average consumer to contact them directly where artists experience slow customer service turnaround or no response whatsoever due to under-staffed licensing departments.